mihikjw/jobengine/README.md

     - timeout_time: unix epoch time integer for when the job is considered 'timed out' if it is at status 'queued'
     - uid: unique identification string for the job; you can assert this is unique

+##### 204 NO CONTENT
+No jobs exist at the current status, if this filter is not applied, no jobs exist.

 ### UpdateJob: POST /api/v1/jobs/:uid
 #### URL Parameters
 - uid: the unique identifier for the job (uid generated in CreateJob)